kudobuilder/kudo/keps/0032-community-repository-management.md

 ## Summary

 By default, every KUDO deployment installs operator packages from the community repository.
-As we encourage the KUDO community to add new operator packages to this repository, this KEP defines:

-- The workflow to add new operator packages to the community repository
+As we encourage the KUDO community to add new operator packages to this repository, this KEP defines a workflow to add new operator packages to the community repository.
-- Rules and means to describe the maturity of operator packages in the community repository

 ## Motivation